Dherse/masterproef/content/2_ecosystem.typ

     #raw(read("../code/fizzbuzz/python.py"), lang: "python", block: true)
 ] <lst_python_fizz>

-These simple example show us some fundamental design decisions for _C_, _Rust_, and _Python_, most notably that _Python_ is whitespace and line-space sensitive, while _C_ and _Rust_ are not.
+These simple example show some fundamental design decisions for _C_, _Rust_, and _Python_, most notably that _Python_ is whitespace and line-space sensitive, while _C_ and _Rust_ are not.
 This is a design feature of _Python_ that aids in making the code more readable and consistently formatted regardless of whether the user uses a formatter or not.
 Then, focusing on typing, _Python_ is dynamically typed which makes the work of any compiler more difficult.
 Dynamic typing is a feature that generally makes languages easier to use at the cost of runtime performance, as type checking has to be done as the code is running.
 Per contra, _Rust_ takes an intermediate approach between _Python_'s dynamic typing and _C_'s manual type annotation: _Rust_ uses type inference to infer the type of variables, that means that users still need to annotate some types, but overall most variables do not need type annotations.
 This makes _Rust_ easier to use than _C_, but also more difficult to use than _Python_ from a typing point of view.

 Additional features that the languages offer:
 - _Python_ and _Rust_ both offer iterators, which are a high level abstraction over loops;